 How is MRSA treated?

-Since MRSA is often resistant to many antibiotics, it can be hard to treat.
+Since MRSA is resistant to many antibiotics, it can be hard to treat.
 However, some antibiotics can successfully cure MRSA infections.

-How can MRSA be prevented?
+How is MRSA be prevented?

 The best way to prevent MRSA is to practice good hygiene which will help prevent skin infections.
 Clean hands often and clean your body regularly, particularly after exercise.
 Keep cuts, scrapes, and wounds clean and covered until healed.
 Avoid sharing personal items such as towels and razors.
 Get care early if you think you have an infection.

 |*Most S. aureus skin infections, including MRSA, appear as a bump or infected area on the skin that might be:|